 - To protect Good Samaritans from harassment on the actions being taken by them to save the life of the road accident victims, the Ministry of Road Transport & Highways has issued guidelines vide Notification dated 12th May, 2015 to be followed by hospitals, police and all other authorities for the protection of Good Samaritan.

-- Further, the Ministry has also issued Standard Operating Procedure (SOP) for the examination of Good Samaritans by the Police or during trial.
-Both the guidelines have been mandated by Hon’ble Supreme Court of India.
+- Further, the Ministry has also issued a Standard Operating Procedure (SOP) for the examination of Good Samaritans by the Police or during the trial.
+Both the guidelines have been mandated by the Hon’ble Supreme Court of India.

 - Road safety activities have also been included in Schedule (vii) of the Companies Act, 2013.
 The Companies will now be able to undertake road safety-related activities under CSR.

 The Bill seeks to amend the Motor Vehicles Act, 1988 to provide for road safety.
 The Act provides for grants of licenses and permits related to motor vehicles, standards for motor vehicles, and penalties for violation of these provisions.